szbl/szbl-content-tags/README.md

 ### Turn Content Tags into Content Categories (hierarchical relationships)

-This sample alters the default behavior of the Content Tags plugin to function more like categories, where you can have parent/child relatinoships:
+This sample alters the default behavior of the Content Tags plugin to function more like categories, where you can have parent/child relationships:

 ```php
 <?php